Priority urban areas where treatment needs to improve

 Raw sewage

-At the end of 2023, untreated waste water (raw sewage) from the equivalent of approximately 47,000 people in 19 towns and villages still flowed into the environment every day.
+In April 2024 untreated waste water (raw sewage) from the equivalent of approximately 40,000 people in 16 towns and villages still flowed into the environment every day.

-Based on Uisce Éireann’s latest plans, nine of these areas will be connected to treatment plants by the end of 2025 and the remaining areas are expected to receive treatment between 2027 and 2030.
+Based on Uisce Éireann’s latest plans, six of these areas will be connected to treatment plants by the end of 2025 and all the remaining areas will have treatment in place by 2030.

 The chart shows the number of areas that will still have no waste water treatment plant at the end of each year, based on the latest Uisce Éireann plans.